wilsonliaows/docs/on-prem.md

 3. By default, the agent is installed as a Windows service called `WorkatoAgent`.
 You can disable this feature by unchecking the corresponding option during install.
 4. Click on `Download key` button.
 Unzip the `cert.zip` file to `<INSTALL_HOME>\conf` directory (`<INSTALL_HOME>` is a target folder you've selected during install).
 This should copy `cert.key` and `cert.pem` files to the directory.

+An installation instruction video for Windows is also available [here](https://www.youtube.com/watch?v=Pu3GCk7OY6Q&feature=youtu.be)

 ### Linux

 1. Click on `Linux agent` button.
 Unpack the agent package file to `<INSTALL_HOME>`.